krowe/ZSH-Keybindings/README.md

 ## Downloading ##

 You only need the keymap for your keyboard.
-Currently, that is just the `.zshrc_reference` file in this repository.
+Currently, that is just the `.zshkeys-logitech-k800` file in this repository but I'll add more if I make or get them.
 The `.zshcr_reference` file is not needed but may be useful to you if you want to see the other settings I use.

 ## Configuration ##